borntofrappe/fullstack-d3/README.md

     .attr("d", (d, i) => voronoi.renderCell(i));
   ```

-  Note that the function receives the index of the bounded data
+  Note that the function receives the index of the bound data

 By default, the path are rendered with a solid fill, so that the scatterplot is completely hidden.
-By setting a transparent fill it is possible to conceal the elements and still register mouse events.
+By setting the value to `transparent` it is possible to hide the elements and still register the mouse events

 ```js
 .append('path')